 This usually happens when

-an audit firm which has completed its two terms of five consecutive years, shall not be eligible for re-appointment as auditor in the same company for five years from the completion of such term.
+- an audit firm which has completed its two terms of five consecutive years, shall not be eligible for re-appointment as auditor in the same company for five years from the completion of such term.
 A Company shall appoint any Individual or Firm other than Retiring Auditor after the expiry of tenure of Existing Auditor.

 - Special Notice shall be required for a resolution at an Annual General Meeting appointing as auditor a person other than a retiring auditor and also stats that retiring auditor shall not be re-appointed.

 Following Procedure is to be followed